lonnyhuff/mac-bootstrap/README.md

 ## Notes

+I built this for myself but it's meant to serve as inspiration for others.
+When teaching folks about shell scripting, I usually use a macOS setup as a beginniner example for why shell scripts might be useful in a practical sense.
 Fork it, customize it.
-Built for my workflow but should work for yours too.
+This is built for my workflow but feel free to use it as a jumping off point for yours.
+Or not.